Pityrodia ternifolia: Distribution and habitat

 This pityrodia grows in sandy soils on sandstone ridges and rocks in the Northern Kimberley, Victoria Bonaparte, Arnhem Coast, Arnhem Plateau, Darwin Coastal, Gulf Coastal, Gulf Fall and Uplands, Ord Victoria Plain and Pine Creek bioregions of the Northern Territory and Western Australia.

 Conservation status

 Pityrodia ternifolia is listed as of "least concern" under the Northern Territory Government Territory Parks and Wildlife Conservation Act and as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.

+Together with P. jamesii and P. pungens, P. ternifolia is a primary food source for the uncommon and very brightly coloured Leichhardt's grasshopper (Petasida ephippigera).